 I fish off the ocean rocks for blackfish.
 When I arrive at a location, I look for patches of sea cabbage or greenweed on rock ledges.
 Blackfish won’t be far away as this is their preferred food source.

 ROD AND REEL FOR BLACKFISH

 Size does matter when chasing blackfish from the rocks.
 If you turn up to a fishing session with a typical 7 foot spinning rod, you will be on the receiving end of disparaging sideway glances from the rest of us, proudly holding our 12-14 foot masterpieces.
 There is good reason though.

 Having a longer rod allows you to pull more line when you strike, which is important during long drifts when there is often a bow in your line.
 A long rod will also help you to steer the fish away from sharp rocks during the fight.

 I prefer to use centre pin reels because they allow me to control the float during the drift, letting out or retrieving line as needed.
 Baitrunner reels are another popular choice because of their line release feature which works well for float fishing.

 TACKLE FOR BLACKFISH

 I have seen anglers using all manner of floats but my preference is for stemmed floats.
 Tackle stores sell them but I enjoy making my own.
 I carve balsa wood for the float section and use a thin piece of dowel for the stem.

-Line choice is crucial for float fishing.
+Line choice is crucial for black fishing.
 I use a specialist 12lb floating line but braid is also an option.
 I use a barrel sinker for weight between the float and the swivel, with a trace of a metre to the hook, weighted with splitshot as required.
 My trace is generally 6lbs, although I upgrade as high as 10lbs if I’m getting broken off.